ProfJordan/code-snippets-for-students/sorting-algorithms/readme.md

 ### Additional Algorithms to Add:

 There are many sorting algorithms beyond the examples here.
 Each has its own set of advantages, disadvantages, and use-cases where it is most suitable.
 Here's a brief overview of some additional sorting algorithms:

-#### Counting Sort

-Counting Sort is an integer sorting algorithm that operates by counting the number of objects that have each distinct key value.
-It's efficient if the range of input data is not significantly greater than the number of objects to be sorted.
-It's not a comparison-based sort and has a linear time complexity \(O(n+k)\), where \(n\) is the number of elements and \(k\) is the range of input.

 #### Radix Sort